 The annual budget for CRC was \$36 million.
-CRC funding was proportional to the amount of power purchased from Bonneville, set at 0.05 cents per kWh applied to its PF, Industrial Firm Power (IP), and NR purchases.
+CRC funding was proportional to the amount of power purchased from Bonneville, set at 0.05 cents per kWh applied to its PF, Industrial Firm Power (IP), , non-PF rate classes, and NR purchases (anyone with a firm contract received the CRC).
 The monthly revenue requirement for the CRC was reflected in the customer's monthly total power bill.
 Then a credit for qualifying conservation achievements claimed by utilities was applied after Bonneville determined all other charges and credits on the participating customer's power bill.
 Bonneville collected sufficient revenues from power sales to cover all of its cost, on the assumption that it would pay out the full CRC.
 As such, utilities had to "front" (i.e., self-fund) their EE programs in order to get reimbursed under the CRC.
 Unlike in the C&RD where Bonneville provided a discount up front and never collected revenues, in the CRC Bonneville had to have the funds in their revenue requirements to pay the credits.